Xander93/mssqlconnection-unity3d/README.md

 Making use of System.Data.SqlClient to connect to a MSSql database.
 You can find the System.Data in your unity folder.
 Somewhere like: C:\Program Files\Unity\Editor\Data\MonoBleedingEdge\lib\mono\unity

+Dont forget to mention me in your credits <3

+Cheers,

+Xander